Cosmology does note equal Cosmogony — or why Andrew Sullivan has got to stop invoking his cartoon of science when he seeks to defend his faith.

 John McLure Hamilton, “The Billiards Match,” before 1936.

-WMAP data mapped onto an ecliptic projection, five years of data, 2008.Explore posts in the same categories: bad writing, religion, Religious follies, science and religion, Uncategorized comment below, or link to this permanent URL from your own site.
+WMAP data mapped onto an ecliptic projection, five years of data, 2008.bad writing, religion, Religious follies, science and religion, Uncategorized comment below, or link to this permanent URL from your own site.